 This form is for bookings only - you can not use it to check availability.
-Here is why Features Near village Association member Reef dropoff Western style toilet Birds of Paradise English speaking Good house reef Has email contact Good phone signal Has own speedboat IDR 0 to 350,000 Wayag trips Has private bungalows Can pay by credit card Details
+Here is why Features Western style toilet Mangroves English speaking Good house reef Has email contact Good phone signal Has own speedboat IDR 0 to 350,000 Wayag trips Has private bungalows Details

-Mandarin Homestay is named for the Mandarin Fish that can be seen on the Sawinggrai reefs and and has four private bungalows and one two room bungalow available.
+Mandarin Homestay is named for the Mandarin Fish that can be seen on the Sawinggrai reefs, and and offers four private bungalows.
 All are over water at high tide and have enclosed verandahs with a table, chairs and a hammock.

-The bungalow bedrooms have one double and one single real bed in each room.
+The bungalow bedrooms have real beds and can sleep 3 people.
 Pillows, bolsters, sheets and mosquito nets are supplied.

 Meals are served in a dining room on the beach that is over water at high tide.
 Free drinking water, tea and coffee are provided there for guests.

-Mandarin Homestay bathroom facilities are housed in a single building, with a dip mandi bathroom in one room and a western style toilet in the other.
+Mandarin Homestay bathroom facilities are housed in a single building.
+There are two dip mandi bathrooms and a third room with a western style toilet.

 Electricity is provided by generator and is available from sunset to about midnight.
 There’s a decent phone signal at Mandarin and data connections are possible.
 Signal strength can be dramatically improved by walking to neighbouring